AdaCore/spark2014/docs/ug/usage_scenarios.rst

   messages on possible parameter aliasing, when such an aliasing may lead to interferences.
 This includes all cases where the choice of parameter passing mechanism in a compiler (by copy or by reference) might influence the behavior of the subprogram.
-See :ref:`Absence of Interference`.
+See :ref:`Absence of Interferences`.

 * In modes ``flow``, ``prove`` and ``all``, |GNATprove| issues check messages on possible reads of uninitialized data.
 These messages should be reviewed